mexsu/vimrc/README.md

-Basic .vimrc file i put together from different places you can use it alone or with the colorscheme kuroiblack that included in this repository
+Basic .vimrc file i put together from different places you can use it alone or with the colorscheme kuroiblack that included in this repository.

-I use it most the time for terminal, like putty or git bash for windows
+I use it most the time for terminal, like putty or git bash for windows.

 ## Installation